 Internal Bra Mesh Lawsuit

-Breast mesh lawsuits allege that manufacturers of products such as AlloDerm, GalaFLEX, Phasix, and AlloMax marketed their devices for breast reconstruction, augmentation, and revision surgeries even though those applications had never been adequately studied or approved by the FDA.
+These internal bra lawsuits allege that manufacturers of products such as AlloDerm, GalaFLEX, Phasix, AlloMax, FlexHD, Strattice, and DuroSorb marketed their devices for breast reconstruction, augmentation, and revision surgeries even though those breast-specific applications had not been adequately studied or cleared by the FDA.
 Patients were not warned.
 Surgeons were not given enough information.
-So when complications developed, including infection, mesh failure, chronic pain, and the need for additional surgery, most women did not have the information to connect the dots from their problems to the problems with the devices.
+So when complications developed, including infection, mesh failure, chronic pain, implant loss, breast deformity, and the need for additional surgery, many women had no reason to connect their injuries to the mesh product placed inside them.

-This page explains the internal bra mesh lawsuit in plain English: what the legal claims are, who may be eligible, what complications may qualify, and what these cases may be worth.
+This page explains the internal bra mesh lawsuit.
+Our lawyers talk about what the legal claims are, who may be eligible, what complications may qualify, how to identify your mesh product, what evidence matters, and what these cases may be worth.

 What Is Breast Mesh and How Is It Used in the Internal Bra Technique?

 The surgical mesh used in breast surgery is a material implanted inside the breast to provide structural support for tissue and implants.
 The surgical technique that uses it is commonly called the internal bra, a self-explanatory term that describes how the mesh functions.
-Positioned beneath or over breast tissue, the mesh supports the breast from within, in the same way a physical bra supports it from outside.
+Positioned beneath or over breast tissue, the mesh is intended to support the breast from within, in the same way a physical bra supports it from the outside.

-Women use this internal bra procedure for three reasons.
+Women generally undergo an internal bra procedure for three reasons.
 First, breast reconstruction surgery following a mastectomy, most often after a cancer diagnosis.
 Second, breast augmentation, where mesh is used to support implants and maintain shape over time.
-Third, revision or breast lift surgery, where mesh is primarily used to correct or improve prior procedures.
+Third, revision or breast lift surgery, where mesh is used to correct or improve prior procedures.

 There are two broad categories of breast mesh:

-• Biologic Mesh (ADM): Derived from processed human or animal tissue, acellular dermal matrix (ADM) acts as a biological scaffold that the patient’s own tissue gradually incorporates.
-Common brands include AlloDerm (human) and Strattice (porcine).
+• Biologic mesh, or ADM: Derived from processed human or animal tissue, acellular dermal matrix acts as a biological scaffold that the patient’s own tissue gradually incorporates.
+Common brands include AlloDerm, FlexHD, AlloMax, and Strattice.

-• Synthetic Mesh: Made from man-made polymers, synthetic mesh is either resorbable (dissolves over months) or permanent (stays in the body indefinitely).
-High-selling products that you will see in this litigation include GalaFLEX, Phasix, and DuroSorb.
+• Synthetic mesh: Made from man-made polymers, synthetic mesh may be resorbable, meaning it dissolves over time, or permanent, meaning it stays in the body indefinitely.
+Products that appear in this litigation include GalaFLEX, Phasix, and DuroSorb.

-Women like the idea of mesh in breast surgery because it will hopefully reduce mechanical stress on surrounding tissue and potentially extend the longevity of surgical results.
-But there is a wrinkle that creates a problem — no mesh product has been approved by the FDA for use in breast surgery.
-That is not a good thing, but if it works without complication, who cares?
+Women like the idea of mesh in breast surgery because the internal bra technique is supposed to reduce mechanical stress on surrounding tissue, support implants, and potentially extend the longevity of surgical results.
+The problem is that no surgical mesh product has been cleared or approved by the FDA specifically for use in breast surgery.
+That distinction may sound technical, but it matters.
+Patients and surgeons reasonably assume that a product promoted for breast reconstruction, augmentation, or revision surgery has been studied for that use.
+Plaintiffs allege that assumption was wrong.

 Breast mesh lawsuits rest on a straightforward legal theory.
-Manufacturers sold products for breast procedures that were never approved for, vigorously promoted those off-label uses to grow market share, and failed to adequately warn patients or physicians about the real side effects of using mesh in the breast.
+Manufacturers sold products for breast procedures that were generally cleared for soft tissue reinforcement, promoted those products for breast-specific uses, and failed to adequately warn patients or physicians about the risks of using mesh in the breast.

 Core Allegations in the Breast Mesh Lawsuit

-• Manufacturers failed to warn surgeons and patients that products were not tested or cleared for use in the breast
+• Manufacturers failed to warn surgeons and patients that products were not cleared or approved by the FDA for use in breast surgery.

 Product liability law, specifically failure-to-warn and defective design claims, forms the backbone of most internal bra cases.
-Some cases may also assert negligence and fraud claims depending on the circumstances of a patient’s surgery and injury.
+Some cases may also assert negligence, negligent misrepresentation, fraud, breach of warranty, or consumer protection claims, depending on the circumstances of the patient’s surgery and injury.

 FDA Warnings on Breast Mesh: A Timeline